Honey: 6 Health Benefits & 6 Varieties

 Raw honey has a thicker and more opaque consistency compared to ordinary honey.
 This is due to the fact that the two types of honey are produced quite differently.

-Therefore, raw honey does not contain pesticides, herbicides, chemicals or pollutants.
+Raw honey does not contain pesticides, herbicides, chemicals or pollutants.

 Honey as a Home Remedy

-Additionally to the proven health benefits, some mothers swear by honey as a home remedy.
+In addition to the proven health benefits, some mothers swear by honey as a home remedy.

 Onion Juice with Honey